 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

-- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
+- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.